seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 ### Setting Some Default Values

-Let's add some variables to the top of our edge script to help control the flow of the request and replace the default code in our default handler:
+Let's add some variables at the start of our script to help control the flow of the request, and replace the default code in our default handler:

 ```typescript
 import * as BunnySDK from "https://esm.sh/@bunny.net/edgescript-sdk@0.11.2";